KetherineWang/startup/notes.md

         - `}`
     - Create the Router
       - With `app.jsx` containing the header and footer, and all the application view component stubs created, we can now create the router that will display each component as the navigation UI requests it.
-      - The router controls the whole application by determining what component to display based upon what navigation the user chooses.
+      - The router controls the whole application by determining what component to display based on what navigation the user chooses.
-      - To implement the router, we import the router component into the `App` component, and wrap all of the `App` component's elements with the `BrowserRouter` component.
+      - To implement the router, we import the router component into the `App` component and wrap all of the `App` component's elements with the `BrowserRouter` component.
       - We also import all of our view components.
         - `import { BrowserRouter, NavLink, Route, Routes } from 'react-router-dom';`
         - `import { Login } from './login/login';`